Karl Turner (British politician)

-Karl William Turner (born 15 April 1971) is a British politician.
-A member of the Labour Party, Turner has been the Member of Parliament (MP) for Kingston upon Hull East since 2010.
+Karl William Turner (born 15 April 1971) is a British Labour Party politician who has been the Member of Parliament (MP) for Kingston upon Hull East since 2010.

-Turner was appointed Shadow Attorney General for England and Wales in January 2016 by Jeremy Corbyn, before resigning from that role in June of that year.
-He served as Shadow Shipping, Aviation and Road Safety Minister within the Shadow Transport team from 2017 to 2020.

-Early life
+Early life and career

-Karl William Turner was born on 15 April 1971 in Kingston upon Hull, East Riding of Yorkshire.
+Karl Turner was born on 15 April 1971 in Kingston upon Hull.
 He was raised in the city and was educated at Bransholme High School from 1984 to 1987, leaving at the age of 16.
 He attended HCC Training to study business administration from 1987 to 1989.
 Later, Turner became a self-employed antiques dealer.

 He returned to education in the late 1990s to study A Levels at Hull College, before graduating with a law degree as a mature student from the University of Hull in 2004.

-He became a barrister in 2005 after passing the Bar Vocational Course at Northumbria University and went on to practice criminal law for the Max Gold Partnership in Hull.
+Turner became a barrister in 2005 after passing the Bar Vocational Course at Northumbria University and went on to practice criminal law for the Max Gold Partnership in Hull.
+He did not complete his pupillage and is no longer authorised to practise by the Bar Standards Board.